The impacts of bovine TB on a closed herd

-For the last 14 years Gloucestershire beef farmer Richard Bliss has bred all his own replacement cattle.
+For the past 14 years, Richard has bred all his own replacement cattle.
 Other than bringing in a breeding bull occasionally, no cattle have come into his herd from other farms during that time.

 "I’m not prepared to accept putting the health of the rest of my herd at risk by buying in replacements.
 I’m going to rebuild.
 It’s quite a slow process to get your herd numbers up that way but I think long-term it’s certainly an advantageous way to take things forward.

 "We’re currently not vaccinating, we don’t need to vaccinate at all.
 I don’t consider we have any health issues that require a vaccination policy.
 It will take a good two years before we get the numbers up to where we were before.
 That’s short term pain for long-term gain."

 While the cattle Richard breeds are sold to other farming businesses, it doesn’t mean the impact of a bovine TB outbreak is any less.